Kakha8/FD-Client/README.md

 - Visual Studio 2022 Build Tools with **Desktop development with C++**
 - A running, compatible File Drive Spring backend
 - A backend TLS certificate trusted by the JDK used to run the client
+- For TOTP enrollment: an ESP32 running the enrollment test sketch and a free COM port (close Arduino Serial Monitor before the client connects)

 The native module currently targets Windows because it integrates with DPAPI and is loaded as `native_rust.dll`.